fabian-stoeckl/fabian-stoeckl.github.io/index.md

 ## Published Papers:

 **What Determines the Elasticity of Substitution Between Capital and Labor?
+A Literature Review**<br/>
-A Literature Review** with Michael Knoblach, in: Journal of Economic Surveys (2020)
+with Michael Knoblach, in: Journal of Economic Surveys (2020)